prasys/my-site/content/home/welcome.md

 ---

 I'm a PhD Student at the [University of Otago](https://otago.ac.nz/) in Dunedin, New Zealand\
-Currently, I am working on some of the challenging areas in Natural Language Processing (NLP) which includes sarcasm detection and discourse analysis.\
+Currently, I am working on some of the challenging areas in Natural Language Processing (NLP) which includes sarcasm detection and discourse analysis\
 I am currently being supervised by Associate Professor [Andrew Trotman](https://www.cs.otago.ac.nz/homepages/andrew/), Associate Professor [David Eyers](https://dme.cspages.otago.ac.nz/) and Dr. Veronica Liesaputra.